 Launched at the World Economic Forum in January 2020, ‘Ambition Zero Carbon’ is AstraZeneca’s commitment to reduce greenhouse gas emissions from its global operations and fleet (Scope 1 and 2) by 98% by 2026, and halve its entire value chain footprint by 2030 on the way to a 90% reduction by 2045.
 By 2030, the company will go even further to become carbon negative for all residual emissions.

-In meeting these targets, by 2025 AstraZeneca will double its energy productivity; use 100% renewable energy for power and heat, eliminate F-gas emissions from its sites, launch next-generation respiratory inhalers with near-zero climate impact propellants and plant 50 million trees under the ‘AZ Forest’ programme.
+In meeting these targets, by 2025 AstraZeneca will double its energy productivity; use 100% renewable energy for power and heat, eliminate F-Gas emissions from its sites, transition to next-generation respiratory inhalers with near-zero climate impact propellants and plant 50 million trees under its ‘AZ Forest’ programme.
 AstraZeneca was the first pharmaceutical company to be a member of all three of the Climate Group’s RE100, EV100 and EP100 initiatives.

-The company’s Scope 1 and 2 greenhouse gas emission reduction targets have been verified by the Science-Based Targets Initiative as being consistent with reductions required to keep warming to 1.5°C, the most ambitious goal of the Paris Agreement.
+The company’s Scope 1, 2 and 3 greenhouse gas emission reduction targets have been verified by the Science-Based Targets Initiative as being consistent with reductions required to keep warming to 1.5°C, the most ambitious goal of the Paris Agreement.